Rafiqul Islam (Jessore politician)

 Rafiqul Islam is a politician of Jessore District of Bangladesh who was elected member of parliament for the Jessore-2 constituency in 1991 and June 1996.
-He was Minister of State for Power, Energy and Mineral Resources.
+He was the minister of state for power, energy and mineral resources.

 Career

-Rafiqul was involved in the politics of the Chhatra League in his student life.
+Rafiqul Islam was involved in the politics of the Chhatra League when he was a student.
 He fought in the war of liberation in 1971.
 Although he was nominated by the Awami League in the second parliamentary elections of 1979, he was defeated.

 He was elected a member of parliament for the first time from Jessore-2 constituency on the nomination of Awami League in the 5th parliamentary election, in 1991.
 He was also elected a member of parliament from the same constituency on the nomination of Awami League in the 7th parliamentary election of June 1996.
-He served as the Minister of State for Power, Energy and Mineral Resources in the first Sheikh Hasina Cabinet.
+He served as the minister of state for power, energy and mineral resources in the first Sheikh Hasina cabinet.

 He was defeated by the Bangladesh Jamaat-e-Islami candidate in the 8th national election, in 2001.
 In the 10th national parliamentary election, in 2014, he stood as an independent, but was defeated.